Show Artwork by Michael Gelen, Inkwell Studios.

 SETTING: London.
 A debtors’ prison and a rented parlor in a lodging house.
 The play is set in the Restoration period, but echoes between the late 1660s, the late 1960s, and the present.

-RUN TIME: Approximately 90-minutes.
+RUN TIME: Approximately 1 hour and 40 minutes.
 No intermission.

 CONTENT NOTES: This play contains staged intimacy, strong language, scenes with firearms and description of violent death.
+Light atmospheric haze and brief herbal tobacco use occur during the performance.

 Originally produced in New York City by Women’s Project (Julie Crosby, Producing Artistic Director).